knative/eventing/test/README.md

 test/presubmit-tests.sh --integration-tests
 ```

-_Note that if the tests you are running includes `integration tests`, it will
+_Note that if the tests you are running include `integration tests`, it will
 create a new GKE cluster in project `$PROJECT_ID`, start Knative Serving and
 Eventing system, upload test images to `$KO_DOCKER_REPO`, and run all
 `e2e-*tests.sh` scripts under [`test`](.).
 After the tests finish, it will